Recent developments with Alcoa Corporation (AA) have led to the company's beta value being reach 2.34 cents.

 Sponsored

 It was noted that within the last five years, the titan of the Basic Materials sector saw sales topped by 5.50%.
-While this was happening, its average annual earnings per share was recorded 347.00%.
-With a float of $178.35 million, this company’s outstanding shares have now reached $184.00 million.
+Company’s average yearly earnings per share was noted 347.00% at the time writing.
+With a float of $173.83 million, this company’s outstanding shares have now reached $182.00 million.

 The extent of productivity of a business whose workforce counts for 12200 workers is very important to gauge.
 In terms of profitability, gross margin is +21.08, operating margin of +19.01, and the pretax margin is +9.64.